johnMinelli/PuzzleSolver/README.md

 PuzzleSolver
 ============

 This is a program that uses computer vision techniques to solve jigsaw puzzles using the shapes of the edges.
-It works best with fully-interlocking puzzles with rectangular pieces of approximately the same size.
+It works best with fully-interlocking puzzles with pieces of approximately the same size.
+It can be used to solve puzzles from scratch, or help solve a partially completed puzzles.

 # Installing OpenCV